 Our Key Stage 3 Numeracy programme is designed to equip students with the skills they need to deal with the numerical challenges they will encounter throughout their life.
-Students will be faced with mathematical problems to solve both not only in maths lesson but in the majority of the subjects they study.
+Students will be faced with mathematical problems to solve both not only in maths lessons but in the majority of the subjects they study.

 We feel it is particularly important to support students who arrive at the school with a numeracy level below that which would normally be expected.
-To this end the numerical ability of all Year 7 students is comprehensively assessed during term 1.
-Testing includes a SATS style assessment and CATS.
-The results of these assessments are used to set the entire year group according to ability for Mathematics.
-In addition these assessments are used to identify students who will receive extra assistance in improving their numeracy skills.
+To this end, Year 9 students are setted according to ability for mathematics and identified students will receive extra assistance in improving their numeracy skills.